 Fidentia case postponed

-The trial of former Fidentia chief executive Joseph Arthur Brown was postponed in the Western Cape High Court on Monday because his lawyer was absent from the proceedings.
+The fraud and corruption trial of ex-Fidentia CEO J Arthur Brown was postponed in the Western Cape High Court on Thursday.

 Brown and Jannie van Vuuren, for the State, would sit together for a week and discuss further admissions that could be made to shorten the trial.

 The trial was expected to resume on February 18, with the calling of a new witness.

 Brown is on trial for allegedly running a pyramid scheme and using investors' funds for his personal gain.